#MDTAPS

 • Your loans were in a repayment status including certain types of forbearances and deferments (prior to 2013)

 • Login to studentaid.gov to view your federal loans.
-The types of loans you have will determine your next steps.
-View instructions on how to view your loan types.
+The types of loans you have will determine your next steps. ***Given the many changes happening at once, it might be best to wait until July 1 to consolidate.
+We will update this section with guidance closer to July 1, 2024. *** View instructions on how to view your loan types.

-If you have at least one FFEL or Perkins Loan: You will need to consolidate these loans into a Direct Consolidation Loan to gain credit toward PSLF.
-Past periods of repayment on your non-Direct Loans can then be counted toward the 120 necessary for forgiveness through PSLF.
-Learn more about how to consolidate your loans.
+If you have at least one FFEL or Perkins Loan: Non-Direct Loans are ineligible for PSLF.
+You will need to consolidate these loans into a Direct Consolidation Loan to get them on track for PSLF.
+We will update this section with guidance on next steps closer to July 1.

 When you consolidate, your existing loans will be paid off and a new Direct Consolidation Loan will be created.
-Even though the consolidation loan is new, both the waiver and the IDR Adjustment allow for periods of repayment prior to consolidation to count toward PSLF.
-Visit the Department of Education to learn how to find out if you qualify for additional payments.
+Even though the consolidation loan is new, updated rules may allow for some periods of repayment prior to consolidation to count toward PSLF.

 • This critical step is necessary for all borrowers who want to be considered for PSLF.
 There is one application to certify your employment and apply for PSLF.
 You can access the application here: PSLF Help Tool (online version).